 - A volume may contain only one file, whether or not it occupies all available space in the volume; this arrangement is called a monofile volume. - A volume may contain more than one file, provided the last file in the volume does not go beyond the space available on that volume; this is called a multifile volume. - A single file may occupy two or more volumes, provided the storage device is tape; this is called a multivolume file.
-With this arrangement, a second file cannot be contained on the volume that contains the end of the preceding file; i.e., multivolume-multifile files are not supported.
+With this arrangement, a second file cannot be contained on the volume that contains the end of the preceding file. - A volume may contain a number of files with the last file continuing on another volume; this is called a multivolume multifile.